turnkeylinux-apps/processmaker/README.rst

    - Installed from upstream source code to /var/www/processmaker

+     **Security note**: Updates to ProcessMaker may require supervision so they **ARE NOT** configured to install automatically.
+See `ProcessMaker documentation`_ for upgrading (please note link is to 3.2 upgrade - please adjust as per version you are upgrading to).

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).